wkgcass/vproxy/doc/command.md

 * out-buffer-size: *optional*. output buffer size. default 16384 (bytes)
 * protocol: *optional*. the protocol used by tcp-lb. available options: tcp, http, h2, http/1.x, dubbo, framed-int32, or your customized protocol.
 See [doc](https://github.com/wkgcass/vproxy/blob/master/doc/using-application-layer-protocols.md) or [doc_zh](https://github.com/wkgcass/vproxy/blob/master/doc_zh/using-application-layer-protocols.md) for more info. default tcp
 * security-group (secg): *optional*. specify a security group for the lb. default allow any
+* cert-key (ck): *optional*. the list of cert-key resources to be applied. if specified, tls is enabled

 ```
 add tcp-lb lb0 address 127.0.0.1:18080 upstream ups0